Disordered 2D ferromagnetism at the surface of FeSi

 A relation is apparent between the onset temperature of non-zero $\rho^A_{xy}$ and a maximum of $R_H$ that correlates with the crossover from bulk-dominated to surface-dominated electrical transport that we observed previously \cite{Eo2023APL_FeSiFeSb2} and bears similarity to the same crossover in SmB$_6$ \cite{Kim2013SmB6WedgeHall}.
 The hysteretic behavior of the surface ferromagnetism observed in Fig. \ref{fig:Transport} (d) is unable to be observed at larger temperatures once the transport is completely shorted by the bulk above 20 K, a limitation that measurements of magnetization ($M$) can overcome.
-To this end we show the main results of this work in Fig. \ref{fig:MagFrag} (e) as $M/H$ vs average fragment size \Lavg ~filtered through successive sieves. (\Lavg ~is approximated by the midpoint between two sieve mesh openings that define a particular \Lavg ~(ie \Lavg = 50 $\mu m$ are fragments caught by the 30 $\mu m$ sieve but passed through the 75 $ \mu m$ sieve).)
+To this end we show the main results of this work in Fig. \ref{fig:MagFrag} as $M/H$ vs average fragment size \Lavg ~filtered through successive sieves. (\Lavg ~is approximated by the midpoint between two sieve mesh openings that define a particular \Lavg ~(ie \Lavg = 50 $\mu m$ are fragments caught by the 30 $\mu m$ sieve but passed through the 75 $ \mu m$ sieve).)
 Even at 300 K, the measured moment at 0.1 T systematically increases as \Lavg ~decreases and hence total surface area increases.
 The 2 K results also not only increase with increasing surface area, but show a widening difference between field-cooled (FC) and zero field-cooled (ZFC) results that is fully consistent with FM order.
+The 7 T results are nearly independent of \Lavg ~at 300 K, which demonstrates the the bulk magnetic behavior is still present.
 The inset shows the $M$ vs $H$ at 2 K taken from intact crystals with \Lavg = 3000 $\mu$m as reasonably linear at low $H$, but the upsweeps and downsweeps at the smallest \Lavg = 50 $\mu$m have clear FM hysteretic behavior consistent with the surface transport results and indicative of 2D ferromagnetism at the surface of FeSi.